 Acute myeloid leukaemia (AML) treatment

-Treatment for AML usually starts quickly after diagnosis, to get the leukaemia under control.
+Treatment for AML usually starts quite quickly after diagnosis, to get the leukaemia under control.
 After this, treatment continues for several months.

 Find out about the different types of treatment, possible side effects and how doctors measure your response to treatment.